LHNCBC/r-snippets-bmi/regCOVID/readme.md

 # regCOVID
 regCOVID stands for REGistered COVID-19 Interventional trials and observational Studies.
+We chose this acronym/name so that people can refer to the script/project/outputs uniquely.

 # Introduction